jessebrennan/chordnamer/README.md

 1. First of all, you need at least python 3.6ish.

-2. Then you can download of clone the only really important file, `chord.py`.
+2. Then you can download or clone the only really important file, `chord.py`.

 3. There's a couple ways to proceed from here, but the one I understand best is to type